S-P-A-N-N-E-R-S/HandbookWebsite/docs/cli.md

 If the optional argument is omitted, the current value of the selected option is fetched.
 If the optional argument is given, the argument will be set as the new value.
-Example: `./spannersctl scheduler time-limit 123`
+Example: `spannersctl scheduler time-limit 123`

 ## Notes ##